paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 An interactive feature added to web-forms to distinguish use of the form by humans as opposed to automated agents.
 Typically, it requires entering text corresponding to a distorted image or from a sound stream.

 #### Credential
-An object or data structure that authoritatively binds an identity (and optionally, additional attributes) to a token possessed and controlled by a Subscriber.
+An object or data structure that authoritatively binds an identity (and optionally, additional attributes) to an authticator possessed and controlled by a Subscriber.

 While common usage often assumes that the credential is maintained by the Subscriber, this document also uses the term to refer to electronic records maintained by the CSP which establish a binding between the Subscriber’s token and identity.

 #### Credential Service Provider (CSP)
-A trusted entity that issues or registers Subscriber tokens and issues electronic credentials to Subscribers.
+A trusted entity that issues or registers Subscriber authenticators and issues electronic credentials to Subscribers.
 The CSP may encompass Registration Authorities (RAs) and Verifiers that it operates.
 A CSP may be an independent third party, or may issue credentials for its own use.

 #### Cross Site Request Forgery (CSRF)
 An attack in which a Subscriber who is currently authenticated to an RP and connected through a secure session, browses to an Attacker’s website which causes the Subscriber to unknowingly invoke unwanted actions at the RP.